Membership

 4-6 pieces of finished work.

-2-4 of the pieces should be framed or presented as you would present for an exhibition.
+2-4 of the pieces should be presented as you would for an exhibition.
+Framing must be of a suitable standard for showing and possible sale.
 Failure to do this may preclude your work from assessment.

 Artists may also submit a C.V.
 However it must be emphasised that this will not form part of the application and will not be taken into account by the Selection Committee in making a decision.
 It is intended only to help the Committee understand the background of artists once a selection decision has been made.